Crop rotation – Why it’s so important!

 I know, crop rotation sounds like something farmers do, not small-time gardeners.
 And yet it makes a huge difference no matter what size your garden is.

 Why is it so important?
 Certain insects and diseases are common to the plants within specific plant families.
-For example, Colorado potato beetles and various blights are unique to the nightshade family, which includes potatoes, tomatoes, eggplants, peppers and tomatillos.
+For example, Colorado potato beetles and various blights are unique to the nightshade family.
+That family includes potatoes, tomatoes, eggplants, peppers and tomatillos.

-By moving around where you plant any of these crops in the garden each year, you are thwarting some pretty nasty pests and diseases.
+Move around where you plant any of these crops in the garden each year.
+That way, you’re thwarting some pretty nasty pests and diseases.
 That’s a simple enough task, right?

 There are only two requirements for being successful at crop rotation:

 Step #1 is easy.
 A garden journal, binder or notebook is all you need to note your planting layouts.
 I use a 4-year rotation for my vegetable garden.
 Each year, when I’m deciding the current year’s layout, I pull out my charts from the previous 3 years.
-Then I slowly work my way through the list of crops I want to grow and make sure I don’t plant them where they, or other members of their plant family, were growing in the last 3 years.
+Then I slowly work my way through the list of crops I want to grow.
+I avoid planting them where they, or other members of their plant family, grew in the last 3 years.

-Step #2 will be easy for you in a moment because all you need to do is refer to my “Vegetable Plant Families” guide!
+Step #2 will be easy for you.
+All you need to do is refer to my “Vegetable Plant Families” guide!

 But before you do, let me just give you a quick example of what I’m referring to: